Guide to Work, Study, Travel and Living Abroad

 Ecuador

 The market for English, particularly American English, continues to thrive despite economic difficulties in the country.
-Dozens of language academies and institutes can be found in Quito, the second city Guayaquil, and in the picturesque city and cultural center of Cuenca in the southern Sierra.
+There are dozens of language academies and institutes in Quito, the second city of Guayaquil, and the picturesque town and cultural center of Cuenca in the southern Sierra.

-CEDEI - Centro de Estudios Interamericanos.
-Needs university-educated native speakers to teach for at least 6 months.
-Recruitment information available online.
+CEDEI Foundation — English Program.
+Needs university-educated native speakers to teach.
+Recruitment information is available online.
 CEDEI offers TEFL training courses.
+Teachers are also offered free Spanish classes and free dance classes.

 EF English School Quito (English First).
 CELTA-qualified teachers required.
 Accommodations arranged.